Higher Accredited Registered Member

 - The award of a Humanistic Psychotherapeutic Counsellor qualification at Level 6 or above of the Quality Assurance Agency (QAA): Framework for Higher Education Qualifications of UK Degree-Awarding Bodies (Bachelor’s Degree, Graduate Diploma; Graduate Certificate).
 As other frameworks exist and may vary, applicants must demonstrate how their training equates to level 6 of the QAA

 - Includes 450 hours of supervised practice as a Psychotherapeutic Counsellor, with a minimum of 3 clients per week over 2 years.

-- Includes a minimum of 105 hours of face-to-face Personal Therapy per year in the approached practiced with a UKAHPP Accredited Psychotherapeutic Counsellor or Psychotherapist (or equivalent, 50 hours with the same therapist.
+- Includes a minimum of 105 hours of face-to-face Personal Therapy in the approach practiced with a UKAHPP Accredited Psychotherapeutic Counsellor or Psychotherapist or equivalent, 50 hours with the same therapist.

 In addition applicants are required to: